 It was already late when we heard a knock on the back door.
-And there she was, and I took her upstairs into the guest room.
+And there she was, with the twins, because her mother and grandmother were out too and couldn’t take care of them.
+But Alyse and the other apprentices were glad to look after them!
+I took Ashti upstairs to the guest room.
 Alyse hadn’t only made the bed with clean linen sheets and put out washing water and clean towels, but there was also a jug of wine (wine!) and a plate of little pasties.
 I was so glad I’d been to the bath-house!
 Even though there probably still was some blacking behind my ears.
 At least I smelt clean.

 Well, she did know what to do.
 There was some fumbling and blushing, all mine, but we laughed about it, and once I got the hang of it it was a lot of fun!
 Then we washed each other and got between the sheets and we must have fallen asleep because we woke up later and had some more fun.